Class PGS_Morphology

 buffer

-(processing.core.PShape shape, double buffer) Computes a rounded buffer area around the shape, having the given buffer width.static processing.core.PShape
+(processing.core.PShape shape, double buffer) Returns a rounded buffer region of the given shape at the specified distance.static processing.core.PShape

 buffer